DFE-Digital/ddt-job-descriptions/app/views/jd/data-architect.md

     </dd>
   </div></dl>

-As a technical architect, you will be designing and building services for a diverse set of users, including citizens, teachers, social workers, and school professionals.
+As a data architect, you will be creating data flows and data models that describe both the current state of a service, and also set a target that better fulfils the strategic data needs of the service and the DfE as a whole.

 You will be working in [for example] the Schools and Curriculum digital delivery portfolio, which includes services like Get help buying for your school, Start and manage an academy and Build or repair a school.